weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 * Since `:check` uses randomly generated tests the previous result may be intermittent.
-* Properties are useful and in other labs we will actually `:prove` some properties, but you must remember than properties that pass `:check` are not guarantees!
+* Properties are useful and in other labs we will actually `:prove` some properties, but you must remember than **properties that pass `:check` are not guarantees!**
-* Properties may be partially applied: `:check gcd_common_divisor' 0`
-  finds the problem faster since it only is using random values for the second argument.
+* Properties may be partially applied: `:check gcdDividesBoth' 0` finds the problem faster since it only is using random values for the second argument.

 Let's patch up that property.
-(You surely noticed the prime in the property name which is a giveaway that is not really the property I have in mind.)
+(You surely noticed the prime (`'`) in the property name which is a giveaway that is not really the property I have in mind.)

 ```
-gcd_common_divisor : Integer -> Integer -> Bit
+gcdDividesBoth : Integer -> Integer -> Bit
-property gcd_common_divisor x y
+property gcdDividesBoth x y
     = if z == 0
        then True
        else x % z == 0 /\ y % z == 0